docker/docs/content/compose/compose-application-model.md

 You can use [fragments](compose-file/10-fragments.md) and [extensions](compose-file/11-extension.md) to keep your Compose file efficient and easy to maintain.

 Multiple Compose files can be [merged](13-merge.md) together to define the application model.
-The combination of YAML files are implemented by appending or overriding YAML elements based on the Compose file order you set.
+The combination of YAML files is implemented by appending or overriding YAML elements based on the Compose file order you set.
 Simple attributes and maps get overridden by the highest order Compose file, lists get merged by appending.
 Relative paths are resolved based on the first Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.
 As some Compose file elements can both be expressed as single strings or complex objects, merges apply to the expanded form.
 For more information, see [Working with multiple Compose files](multiple-compose-files/_index.md)

-If you want to reuse other Compose files, or factor out parts of you application model into separate Compose files, you can also use [`include`](compose-file/14-include.md).
+If you want to reuse other Compose files, or factor out parts of your application model into separate Compose files, you can also use [`include`](compose-file/14-include.md).
 This is useful if your Compose application is dependent on another application which is managed by a different team, or needs to be shared with others.

 ## Illustrative example